thodorisit/EasyLock/README.md

 # Logout
 In order to logout, redirect to [youpage]?logout=1
 # IMPORTANT
-Keep in  mind, this class use session to store plain information such as password.
+Keep in  mind, this class use session to store, in plain text, information such as password.